-Any contingent consideration to be transferred by the acquirer will be recognised at fair value at the acquisition date.
+Any contingent consideration is measured at fair value at the acquisition date.
 Subsequent changes to the fair value of the contingent consideration which is deemed to be an asset or liability, will be recognised in accordance with IAS 39 either in profit or loss or as change to other comprehensive income.
 If the contingent consideration is classified as equity, it shall not be remeasured until it is finally settled within equity.

-Notes to the consolidated financial statements FOR THE YEAR ENDED 31 DECEMBER 2015
+Notes to the consolidated financial statements FOR THE YEAR ENDED 31 DECEMBER 2016